lucas6g/crud-posts-laravel/README.md

     php artisan migrate:refresh

-The api can be accessed at [http://localhost:8000/api](http://localhost:8000/api).
+Any route of api can be accessed at [http://localhost:8000/api](http://localhost:8000/api).

-More information regarding the project can be found here https://github.com/gothinkster/realworld

 ----------